godotengine/godot-docs/classes/class_world.rst

 | *Getter* | get_direct_space_state() |
 +----------+--------------------------+

 Direct access to the world's physics 3D space state.
 Used for querying current and potential collisions.
+Must only be accessed from within ``_physics_process(delta)``.

 ----